nemo0622/pokeemerald-expansion/Seaglass README.md

 ## KNOWN BUGS & PROBLEMS

+- MAJOR ISSUES:
+    - In an expansion 1.8.0 save file converted to 1.9.0, entering water routes crashes the game with followers enabled
+        - Not replicated on other saves, might just be corrupt save?
+Either way, SAVE THE GAME OFTEN!
 - Visuals Issues:
     - Battle Frontier buildings mostly use vanilla Emerald tiles, which don't match the aesthetic of the rest of the game
     - A few rare tile misalignments are possible, but should be rare